ancientmc/AncientCoderPack/docs/HOWTO.md

 ### Generating BinPatches ###
 If you are directly modifying the jar, ACP provides a task that allows you to generate binary patches using Minecraft Forge's BinaryPatcher.
-The task can be found in the buildscript under the intermediary "jar" task, or in the "modtools" group in the Gradle task window.
+The "genBinPatches" task can be found in the buildscript under the intermediary "jar" task, or in the "modtools" group in the Gradle task window.
+The output will be found in the build directory, inside "modding/patches/bin/client.lzma"

 ### Applying BinPatches ###
-For applying patches, you'll need BinaryPatcher.
+For applying patches, you'll need to download BinaryPatcher.
 Forge doesn't directly provide a way to download the BinaryPatcher tool from their site, for whatever reason, but you can still use their maven to get it: https://maven.minecraftforge.net/net/minecraftforge/binarypatcher/1.1.1/binarypatcher-1.1.1-fatjar.jar